AP6YC/ClusterValidityIndices.jl/docs/src/man/guide.md

 Next, get data from a clustering process.
 This is a set of samples of features that are clustered and prescribed cluster labels.

-> **Note**
->
+!!! note "Note"
-> The `ClusterValidityIndices.jl` package assumes data to be in the form of Float matrices where columns are samples and rows are features.
+    The `ClusterValidityIndices.jl` package assumes data to be in the form of Float matrices where columns are samples and rows are features.
-> An individual sample is a single vector of features.
+    An individual sample is a single vector of features.
-> Labels are vectors of integers where each number corresponds to its own cluster.
+    Labels are vectors of integers where each number corresponds to its own cluster.

 ```julia
 # Random data as an example; 10 samples with feature dimenison 3